-Except for the abovementioned financial assets, there were no transfers between instruments in Level 1 and Level 2, or transfers into or out of Level 3 during the years ended 31 December 2023 and 2022.
+During the years ended 31 December 2024 and 2023, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3.
 The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.